morgulbrut/kicadWorkshop/docu.md

    1. Keep in mind, there are some layer combinations that make no sense.
    2. If the layers has the suffix *disabled* it is disabled.
 Rename it from *<X>-disabled* to *<X>*.
    3. Check if the layers are dark enough.
+   4. If you import from Illustrator, check the size.
 3. Convert objects to paths.
+Cleanup SVG.
 4. Export to KiCad.
    1. Check \menu{Open Kicad after export?}.
    2. Uncheck \menu{Open PCBWay after export?}.
+   3. Set the path to the directory of your project.
+   4. Export as a KiCad Layout.

 ## KiCad

 ### Draw schematics
-- Place components using

-### Make components
-- Symbol
-- Footprint
-- Add 3d model(s) to a footprint (if wanted)
+1. Make sure the schematics and the layout are named equally.
+2. Place new components with \keys{A} (or using the menu on the right side of the schematics editor).
+3. Draw the connections with \keys{W} (or using the menu on the right side of the schematics editor).
+4. Doubleclick components to changes their values if needed (Resistors, Capacitors)

+**Tip:** Since you can assign basically every footprint to every schematics symbol later, allways use a proper symbol.
+For example, if you use a pot which is connected ower some cables, use a pot symbol and assign some connector later.
+I used big SMD resistors as footprints for solder pads quite often.

+#### Annotate schematics & asssign footprint0

-### Annotate schematics
+1. Annotate the schematics using \menu{Tools > Annotate Schematics...}.
-- Automatically number the components.
-- Manually assign footprints to symbols.
+2. Assign footprints using \menu{Tools > Assign Footprints...} or double click on the component.

-### Schematic to layout
+#### Schematic to layout
 - Before KiCAD 5 it was needed to generate a netlist and load it into the layout.
-- KiCAS 5 can do it in one step, by pressing \keys{F8}
+- KiCAD 5 can do it in one step, by pressing \keys{F8}

+### Layout
+1. Define the design rules, for most projects your fine with the default.
+Also define keepout areas, below antennas for example.
+2. Place the parts, in a meaninful way reduces complicated routing afterwards.
+3. Route all lenghtmatched / diff-pair connections
+4. Route power(\keys{X}), use polygons if possible.
+5. Route the rest.
+Route mainly horizontal on one layer and mainly vertical on another.

+#### Useful router settings.
+1. Set to GL mode (named bit differently on differen OS) using \menu{Preferences > Modern Graphics Toolset} or \menu{Preferences > GL Graphics Mode}.
+2. While routing make a right click and go to interactive Router settings.
+3. Set \menu{Mouse drag behaviour} to \menu{Interactive drag} to be able to drag traces around in a useful way.
+4. Check \menu{Mode > Shove} to push around other elements while routing.

-### Layerstack
+#### Layerstack
+My normally used Layerstacks are:

 - 2 layer: parts & routing & GND, routing & GND or VCC
 - 4 layer: parts & routing(& GND), GND, VCC, GND & routing

-### Layout
-- **Tip:** Always start with diff pairs.
-- **Tip:** Route mainly horizontal on one layer and mainly vertical on another.
-- Tented vias: Some say do it, some say don't.
-I don't really know.

-### Route
-- 45° angles, 90° only if really needed (T-joints and the like)
-- make polygons if possible
+#### Tips & Infos
+- **Tented vias** do whatever you want, tented looks cleaner but legends say the can pop if reflowed.
+- Angles should be bigger than 90°.
+Using a 45° raster is recommended.
-- .5 mm - .3 mm are etchable in your homelab
+- .5 mm - .3 mm are etchable in your homelab.
-- vias are a pain if you etch the prints yourself
+- Vias are a pain if you etch the prints yourself.

 ### Generate gerber
+1. Go to \menu{File > Plot}.
+2. Set all the layers you want.
+Usually:
+    - copper layers (*.Cu*)
+    - board outline (*Edge.Cuts*)
+    - silkscreens (*F.SilkS*,*B.SilkS*)
+    - solder masks (*F.Mask*,*B.Mask*)
+    - paste masks (*F.Paste*,*B.Paste*)
+3. Set the options according to your manufacturer
+4. Set the Output directory (\path{PROJECT > gerber} for example)
+5. Generate the drill files using \menu{Generate Drill Files...}
+6. Generate the gerber files using \menu{Plot...}
-- Check if every layer you need is in the output.
+7. Check them in the Gerberviewer

-- Check the gerbers after generating them.
+**Hint:** some supliers accept KiCad files directly.
+So you don't need to export gerbers.

+**Tip:** For self etching \menu{File > Print...} works way better than gerber files.

 ## Libraries